rolfvreijdenberger/izzum-statemachine/README.md

 ### logic actions 2. commands
-A [command](https://en.wikipedia.org/wiki/Command_pattern) is used by creating a seperate Command class (an implemenation of `\izzum\command\ICommand`) and by setting it's fully qualified class name as a string on the transition or states.
+A [command](https://en.wikipedia.org/wiki/Command_pattern) is used by creating a seperate Command class (a subclass of `\izzum\command\Command`) and by setting it's fully qualified class name as a string on the transition or states.

 The Command class is dynamically instantiated only when necessary for performing the logic and wil have the domain model (provided by the Context via the EntityBuilder) injected in it's constructor.
 The Command should have a `Command::execute()` method that will perform the logic by *potentially operating on the domain model* or any other data source (eg: services, apis, database etc).
 The `Null` command is provided as an example. you should write your own specifcally for your problem domain.
 See `examples/trafficlight` for an implementation using commands and a domain object with an EntityBuilder.